 Fortunately, cataract surgery is one of the safest and most successful procedures done in the United States.
-We can make a great improvement in your quality of life!
+Having your cataract removed can make a great improvement in your quality of life!

 Lens Implant Options

-- The most common type of lens implant used is called a monofocal lens, meaning it allows us to focus your vision at one distance, allowing you to have vision corrected either in the distance or for up close.
+The traditional lens implant is also called a monofocal lens, meaning it allows us to focus your vision at only one distance, allowing you to have vision corrected either in the distance or for up close.
 You would then be dependent on glasses or contact lenses for the rest of your vision needs.

-Astigmatism Correcting Implants
+Option Two — Astigmatism Correcting Implants (Torics)

-- Many peoples’ eyes have astigmatism, which means that the shape of the surface of the eye is warped instead of smoothly curved, which leaves you with blurred or distorted vision.
-Traditional cataract surgery does not improve your astigmatism very much, if at all.
+Many peoples’ eyes have what’s called astigmatism, which means that the shape of the surface of the eye is warped instead of being smoothly curved.
+This leaves you with blurred or distorted vision.
+Cataract surgery with a traditional lens implant does not improve your astigmatism very much, if at all.

 A special type of lens implant called a toric lens implant, on the other hand, can improve your vision by balancing out the distortion caused by astigmatism.
 Toric lens implants have been safely and successfully used for years.
 If you have a large amount of astigmatism and seeing better with less need for glasses appeals to you, you may benefit from a toric lens.
 These lenses do have an out of pocket expense which is not covered by your insurance.